euphoriacyberware-ai/DrawThingsVideoKit/README.md

     }
     .store(in: &cancellables)

-// Connect to job queue - processor will automatically handle video jobs processor.connect(to: queue)
+// Connect to the queue - processor will automatically handle video jobs processor.connect(to: queue)
 ```